Dr. Naoko Kato

 BA Comparative Culture, Sophia University, Tokyo

-“Uchiyama Bookstore: Sino-Japanese Cultural Exchanges in the Midst of War,” in Jonathan Henshaw, Craig Smith, and Norman Smith, eds., Translating the Japanese Occupation of China.
-Vancouver: UBC Press, forthcoming (December 2020).
+“Uchiyama Bookstore: Sino-Japanese Cultural Exchanges in the Midst of War,” in Jonathan Henshaw, Craig Smith, and Norman Smith, eds., Translating the Occupation: The Japanese Invasion of China, 1931–45.
+Vancouver: UBC Press, 2021.

 T.R.
 Grunow; N. Kato.
 Digital Meijis: Revisualizing Modern Japanese History at 150.
 Vancouver: University of British Columbia Library, 2018.

-“Reviewing Meiji via Japanaese-Canadian Connections,” Meiji at 150 Digital Teaching Resource, 2018.
+“Reviewing Meiji via Japanese-Canadian Connections,” Meiji at 150 Digital Teaching Resource, 2018.